Laurence Clark (comedian)

 Laurence Clark is a British stand-up comedian, writer, actor, presenter, and disability rights campaigner.
-Laurence was born with cerebral palsy and uses his line of work to alter the general public's perceptions of disabled people.
+Clark was born with cerebral palsy and uses his line of work to alter the general public's perceptions of disabled people.

 Stand-up comedy

-Laurence Clark topped Shortlist magazine's poll of Britain's Ten Funniest New Comedians in 2009.

 At the Labour Party conference in 2005, Clark was called a 'sit-down comedian' by the then-Prime Minister's wife Cherie Blair, referring to him being a wheelchair user.
 Clark shrugged off the press attention, saying she was just cracking a "crap joke".